LCOGT/banzai/docs/smartstacking_architecture.md

 - **There is no fallback database sweep.** An active stack is reconsidered only after a Redis notification for its `MOLUID`.
 If notification is disabled, lost, or missed, the stack remains active until another notification arrives.
-- **Redis draining has a crash window.** `drain_notifications` uses `RENAME`, `LRANGE`, and `DEL` so notifications pushed during a drain stay on the live key.
-A worker crash after the rename can leave or lose work from the temporary `:draining` key; PostgreSQL remains correct, but there is currently no sweep to rediscover that active stack.
+- **The in-flight notification has a crash window.** `ZPOPMIN` removes one `MOLUID` before its database work begins.
+A worker crash can lose that one notification, but all other members remain ordered in the sorted set.
+  PostgreSQL remains correct, but there is currently no sweep to rediscover an active stack whose final notification was lost.
 - **Cleanup is repeated per camera.** Every camera worker calls the same database-wide terminal-row cleanup each tick.
 This is correct but redundant.
 - **Camera discovery is startup-only.** Restart the supervisor after adding or